PixelsCamp/docs/SLACK.md

 **How can I join?**

-When you're accepted as an [attendee][5], you'll automatically get an invite via email if you haven't joined already.
-To join before being accepted, you can ask anyone already there to send you an invite.
+When you're accepted as an [attendee][5], you'll automatically get an **invite** via email if you haven't joined already.
+To join before being accepted, you can ask a friend who's already there to send you an invite.

 **Do I really need to join?**